Ghalib28/Ghalib28/README.md

 # 💫 About Me:
-💫 About Me<br>👋 Hi there!
+<br>👋 Hi there!
 I'm Ghalib Andhika Zulkhi<br>A passionate Computer Engineering Student dedicated to crafting innovative and efficient software solutions.<br>I have experience in a wide array of technologies such as HTML, CSS, JavaScript, PHP, Node.js, Vue, React, and more.<br><br>👨‍💻 About Me<br>🌱 Currently learning Software Engineering, Web Development, and Fullstack Development<br>💬 Love discussing Programming, History, and other thought-provoking topics<br>🔭 Currently working on Client Web-based Requests<br>🌟 My mission is to Raise Awareness on the Importance of Technology in Society<br>📫 Contact Me<br>✉️ Email: ghalibandikazulkhi@gmail.com<br>🌐 Website: ghalibapp-ad7f1.web.app<br>Thanks for visiting my profile!
 Let’s collaborate and grow together 🚀

 ## 🌐 Socials: